 With their six joint papers in distinguished international journals, Miklós Ruszinkó is a regular collaborator of the 2012 Abel Prize winner, Endre Szemerédi.
-In all of these papers including [1], [2], a method called Szemerédi's Regularity Lemma has been used.
+In all of these papers exemplified by [1], a method called Szemerédi's Regularity Lemma has been used.
 For the first view, because of the enormous combinatorial bounds, this approach seems to be entirely 'out of the world'.
 On the other hand recent models in brain research suggest that maybe this approach can be useful in more applied topics as well.
+Also the latest work by Miklós Ruszinkó [5] on phase transitions in mean-field approximation was motivated by recent results of brain research.

 One of the hot topics using methods from discrete mathematics is coding theory.
 During our research we improved several bounds on parameters of certain codes frequently used.
 Maybe our most important results in this area are those we got on bounds on codes for multiple access communication channels.
-Multiple access channel models usually assume a large number of non-cooperating users trying to get an access to the limited resources of a given channel [3].
-Even more applied research is going on FPGAs [4], [5].
+Multiple access channel models usually assume a large number of non-cooperating users trying to get an access to the limited resources of a given channel [2].
+Even more applied research is going on FPGAs [3], [4].
 The attempt is to accelerate unstructured finite volume computations on FPGAs.
 The novelty in our investigations, with a larger group around Péter Szolgay, is that we are trying to combine algebraic non-elementary clustering methods to achieve a better computational performance.

 - [1] A. Gyárfás, M. Ruszinkó, G. Sárközy, E. Szemerédi.
-Partitioning, three-color Ramsey numbers for paths, Combinatorica 27:35-69, 2007 - [2] A. Gyárfás, M. Ruszinkó, G. Sárközy, E. Szemerédi.
 Partitioning 3-colored complete graphs into three monochromatic cycles, Electr.
-J. Combinatorics 18:1-16, 2011 - [3] A. Hiba, Z. Nagy, M. Ruszinkó, Memory access optimization for computations on unstructured meshes, 13th Int.
+J. Combinatorics 18:1-16, 2011 - [2] A. Hiba, Z. Nagy, M. Ruszinkó, Memory access optimization for computations on unstructured meshes, 13th Int.
 Workshop on Cellular Nanoscale Networks and their Applications (CNNA), pp.1-5 (electronic), Turin, Aug.
-2012 - [4] Z. Nagy, C. Nemes, A. Hiba, Á. Csík, A. Kiss, M. Ruszinkó, P. Szolgay, Accelarating unstructured finite volume computations on field-programmable gate arrays, Concurrency and Computation:Practice and Experience 26:615-643, 2014 - [5] A. Hiba, Z. Nagy, M. Ruszinkó, P. Szolgay.
+2012 - [3] Z. Nagy, C. Nemes, A. Hiba, Á. Csík, A. Kiss, M. Ruszinkó, P. Szolgay, Accelarating unstructured finite volume computations on field-programmable gate arrays, Concurrency and Computation: Practice and Experience 26:615-643, 2014 - [4] A. Hiba, Z. Nagy, M. Ruszinkó, P. Szolgay.
 Data locality-based mesh-partitioning methods for data-flow machines, 14th Int.
-Workshop on Cellular Nanoscale Networks and their Applications (CNNA), pp.1-6 (electronic), Notre Dame, July 2014 - [6] M. Forti, B. M. Garay, M. Koller, L.Pancioni.
+Workshop on Cellular Nanoscale Networks and their Applications (CNNA), pp.1-6 (electronic), Notre Dame, July 2014 - [5] S. Janson, R. Kozma, M. Ruszinkó, Y. Sokolov, Bootstrap percolation on a random graph coupled with a lattice, (submitted) - [6] M. Forti, B. M. Garay, M. Koller, L.Pancioni.
 An experimental study on long transient oscillations in cooperative CNN rings, 13th Int.
 Workshop on Cellular Nanoscale Networks and their Applications (CNNA), pp.1-6 (electronic), Turin, Aug.
-2012 - [7] M. DiMarco, M. Forti, B. M. Garay, M. Koller, L.Pancioni.
+2012 - [7] M. Di Marco, M. Forti, B. M. Garay, M. Koller, L.Pancioni.
 Multiple metastable rotating waves and long transients in cooperative CNN rings, 2013 European Conf. on Circuit Theory and Design (ECCDT), pp.1-4 (electronic), Dresden, Sept.
 2013 - [8] M. Forti, B. M. Garay, M. Koller, L.Pancioni.
 Long transient oscillations in a class of cooperative cellular neural networks, Int.
 J. Circuit Theory Appl.
-42: (online version appeared) 2014 - [9] B. Bánhelyi, T. Csendes, B. M. Garay, L. Hatvani.
-A computer-assisted proof of Sigma 3-chaos in the forced damped pendulum equation, SIAM J. Appl.
-Dyn.
-Syst.
-7:843-867, 2008 - [10] B. M. Garay, A. Simonovits, J. Tóth.
-Local interaction in tax evasion, Economics Letters 115:412-415, 2012
+43:635-655, 2015 - [9] B. M. Garay, B. Indig, Chaos in Vallis' asymmetric Lorenz model for El Niño, Chaos Solitons & Fractals 75:253-262, 2015 - [10] M. Di Marco, M. Forti, B. M. Garay, M. Koller, L. Pancioni, Floquet multipliers of a metastable rotating wave in a Chua-Yang ring network, J. Math.
+Anal.
+Appl.
+434:798-836, 2016